Group 1 - Checklist Level 1¶

 - unique

-Run source tests:
+Run source data_tests:

 Step 5 - Build stg_streaming__content_catalog.sql¶